Leavenworth, Washington: Geography

 Leavenworth is situated in the Cascade Mountains at an elevation of 1,168 ft above sea level and is surrounded by mountains that range from 5,000 to 8,000 ft in height.
 The city lies along the Wenatchee River near its confluence with Icicle Creek.
-According to the United States Census Bureau, the city has a total area of 1.25 sqmi, of which, 1.23 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 1.25 sqmi, of which 1.23 sqmi is land and 0.02 sqmi is water.

 Geology

 Leavenworth sits on the southeast side of the North Cascades collage, a group of terranes that accreted to North America approximately 90 million years before present during the Cretaceous period.
 The presence of marine fossils in the terranes indicates that they may have been a group of islands originating in the South Pacific.
 They originally were oriented into north–south slices until further accretion cut the terranes into horizontal, east–west slices.

 During the Eocene epoch about 50 million years before present, the area was once again cut into north–south slices that created several local fault lines, including the Leavenworth fault and the Entiat fault.
 The Chiwaukum graben was created between these faults; it is about 12 mi wide and trends northwest from Wenatchee for about 50 mi.
 As the graben dropped, it began to fill with clastic sediment from the surrounding hills, creating the Chumstick formation.
 About 30 million years before present in the Oligocene epoch, the Chiwaukum graben underwent compressional deformation creating several folds in the region that are visible today.
 Leavenworth is on the western edge of the graben; the Leavenworth fault runs through the western edge of town.
 The area to the west and southwest of Leavenworth was created in the middle Cretaceous period with the uplift of the Mount Stuart batholith, forming the granite rock seen today in Icicle Ridge and Tumwater Mountain.

-During the Pleistocene and into the Holocene epochs, an alpine glacier originating from the southwest in the Mount Stuart range made its way to where the town is today.
+During the Pleistocene and into the Holocene epochs, an alpine glacier originating from the southwest in the Stuart Range made its way to where the town is today.
 Leavenworth sits on the terminal moraine of that glacier and has many glacial erratics that originated 20 miles up the Icicle Valley near Mount Stuart.
 Approximately 19,000 years before present, a large rock slide dammed the Columbia River near Rock Island, just south of Wenatchee.
 The temporary dam, in conjunction with one of the Lake Missoula floods, caused the water to flow back up the Wenatchee Valley, where it was stopped by the glacier at Leavenworth.
 As the leading edge of the glacier interacted with the flood, ice rafts formed carrying granite erratics from the Stuart batholith, which ended up in the town of Dryden about 15 miles down the valley from Leavenworth.
 As the glacier retreated, the south side of Leavenworth was a lake dammed up by the moraine.